The Wisdom of Eastern Philosophy: Main Thinkers and Their Teachings

 Influence and Integration in Modern Contexts:

 • Health and Wellness: Eastern philosophies have profoundly influenced global wellness practices.
-Techniques such as yoga and meditation, rooted in Eastern traditions, have been widely adopted in the West for their mental and physical health benefits.
+Techniques such as yoga and meditation, rooted in Asian traditions, have been widely adopted in the West for their mental and physical health benefits.

 • Ethical and Environmental Considerations: The ethical teachings of Eastern philosophies, such as the emphasis on social harmony in Confucianism and the environmental alignment in Taoism, offer valuable insights for contemporary issues in governance, business ethics, and environmental sustainability.